Updated: 5 days ago

 The girls are also very bored and although they view the whole situation as an extended holiday, I can tell that they wouldn't mind for everything to get back to normal.
 The school supplies material for them to work through and it helps to keep them busy but it only goes so far.

 My wife can at least work from home via her laptop.
-Her workload has drastically decreased but she still spends her time mashing away on her keyboard, sending mails, making calls ,generally doing office related stuff that I don't understand, don't want to understand and find about as interesting as watching paint dry or viewing reality tv shows.
+Her workload has drastically decreased but she still spends her time mashing away on her keyboard, sending mails, making calls , generally doing office related stuff that I don't understand, don't want to understand and find about as interesting as watching paint dry or viewing reality TV shows.

 Me on the other hand, well, here's the kicker, I found out that being a contractor doesn't really fit into the work-from-home environment.
 Power tools, spirit levels and tool boxes haven't really transitioned into the digital age and are more than useless in the current situation.
-So I find myself fighting boredom a daily basis and there is nothing that I loath more than boredom, not even liquorice.
+So I find myself fighting boredom on a daily basis and there is nothing that I loath more than boredom, not even licorice.
 I'm constantly coming up with things to do, stuff to try out and basically getting on everyone's nerves.

 The best thing to happen is that I've started drawing again, after almost a decade long hiatus and can't for the life of me understand why I stopped doing something that took up such a huge portion of my life all those years ago.
 Learning and relearning everything is taking up copious amounts of time, which I currently seem to have in spades.... and it's freaking awesome.